 This common bacteria responsible for tooth decay and gum disease can break out into the bloodstream which can form blood clots.
 If these clots travel to your heart, they increase your risk of heart attack.

 Brushing at least twice a day helps remove plaque and prevents it from forming.
 Since much of the plaque buildup occurs between the teeth, experts strongly approve of flossing and rinsing with mouthwash in addition to brushing as a healthy dental regimen.
 Flossing helps eliminate plaque in hard-to-reach areas that brushing cannot catch, and rinses help keep the mouth smelling fresh.
 A co-hubber, Faceless39, has a hub on how to floss your teeth correctly.
 Learning would be helpful and fun.

 What Experts Say

-Acute gum disease increases the amount of hs-CRP in the bloodstream, which is a natural response to inflammation caused by infection.
+- Acute gum disease increases the amount of hs-CRP in the bloodstream, which is a natural response to inflammation caused by infection.
 The American Heart Association says hs-CRP may signal a tendency of a heart attack.
-"There are visible evidences to suggest that inflammation can be a hidden killer," said Dr. Steven Offenbacher, a University of North Carolina Research Professor, who's been researching links between gum disease and heart disease for 15 years.
+"There is a visible evidence to suggest that inflammation can be a hidden killer," said Dr. Steven Offenbacher, a University of North Carolina Research Professor, who's been researching links between gum disease and heart disease for 15 years.

 How Is Your Oral Hygiene?